-Messages from TuftsAlert are sent to university email accounts and can be sent by text message to mobile phones, and by voice to any enrolled phone number; however, users must provide their contact information to be included in the system.
-Members of the community are reminded to provide/update their contact information at the beginning of each semester, or may update their contact information at any time by visiting emergency.tufts.edu/alertupdate.
-A full scale test of TuftsAlert is performed at the beginning of the fall and spring semesters on a date that is announced by email and in various campus publications.
+Messages from TuftsAlert are sent to university email accounts and will be sent by text message to wireless phones unless users opt-out, and by telephone to any enrolled phone number.
+Members of the community are reminded to review their contact information at the beginning of each semester to ensure accuracy or may update their contact information at any time by visiting emergency.tufts.edu/alertupdate.
+A full-scale test of TuftsAlert is performed at the beginning of the fall and spring semesters on a date that is announced by email and in various campus publications.